Pahul1/learn-data-stuctures/data-structures/HashTable/questions/LongestSubarray-distinct-elements/explanation.md

         // each element + 1, we can just set the slow pointer to that value;
         slow = Math.max(map.has(arr[fast]) ? map.get(arr[fast]) : 0, slow);

         // Update ans to store maximum length of subarray.
-Make sure to add one to include one of the elements that were duplicated. ans = Math.max(ans, fast - slow + 1);
+Make sure to add one to include one of the duplicate element. ans = Math.max(ans, fast - slow + 1);

         // Store the index of current element of arr[i].
 Store value as the key and index (i) + 1 (because this is the next starting point)